 Brand to brand partnerships is a marketing strategy between two non-competing brands.
 This type of collaboration allows a brand to align with another brand who shares similar values or customer demographics.

-When thinking about the type of brands to partner with there is no set rules.
-Some partnerships are evident, while others are more out-of-the-box, the key is to pick brands which align with your values and target audiences.
-Campaigns can be anything from a competition on social media, to placement on-site, a newsletter feature or even a co-branded product.
+When thinking about the type of brands to partner with there are no set rules.
+Some partnerships are evident, while others are more out-of-the-box, the key is to pick brands which align with your values and target audience(s).
+Campaigns can be anything from a competition on social media, to a placement on-site, a newsletter feature or even a co-branded product.
 In reality, some of the most successful brand to brand partnerships are opportunities you may never have considered until they happened.

 Example one: EasyJet

 In this example EasyJet has chosen to partner with brands that offer complimentary travel services, promoting National Express for those customers who wish to book onward travel and GetYourGuide for a customer looking for things to do on their next trip.

 In February this year Cadbury, Age UK and Manchester United partnered together to raise awareness of elderly loneliness with their ‘Donate Your Words’ campaign.
 For the campaign, Cadbury removed its logo from Dairy Milk bars and donated 30p from every bar sold to Age UK.
 The campaign also encouraged consumer interaction, asking the public to “donate their words” by reaching out to older people who may be lonely.